Life Lessons I Learned From Loss

 I have an almost morbid curiosity about how I’m going to deal with any adversity I’m facing.

-I often ask myself, ‘What am I going to do with this?’
-Whether I’m happily making dinner or wondering how I will get through whatever I’m facing that is making me really anxious and giving me insomnia, that question is never far away.
+I could be happily making dinner or wondering how I will get through whatever I’m facing that is giving me anxiety or insomnia.

 This has been a tough month, and it’s not even over.

 What Am I Going to Do with This?

 Nothing (but then again, maybe it’s everything) has prepared me for what I’m facing.

 Death, not just of the old, but of the young and the vibrant, too.

 Life Lessons: What Have I Learned From These Soul Shattering Deaths?